South Atlantic Water Science Center - South Carolina

 The objectives of this proposed investigation are to (1) provide water-quality and stream-flow data at 3 sites in Horry County on a near real-time basis, and (2) to interpret the data collected.
 These objectives will be accomplished through the installation, monitoring, and maintenance of 3 new sites comprised of real-time water-quality and surface-water flow sensors.
 The water-quality and stream-flow data collected will be used to assess the relation, to the extent possible, between changes in water-quality constituents with changes in stream-flow, precipitation, and land use.
 During special events, such as peak rainfalls or drought conditions, additional water-quality data, such as indicator bacteria, ions, and nutrients, will be collected and analyzed by scientists with the Coastal Carolina University under a separate agreement with Horry County.

 The proposed investigation will focus on three specific surface-water bodies in the Waccamaw and Pee Dee River Basins in Horry County; Buck Creek, Crab Tree Swamp, and Chinners Swamp.
 The study is envisioned to start in August of Federal Fiscal Year (FY) 2005, and continue through the end of Federal FY 2009.
 The first year of the study (FY 2005) is comprised of the installation of 3 new sites (table 1).
 Each site will consist of a multiparameter water-quality sensor (YSI 6600; note that trade names are for identification purposes only and do not constituent an endorsement by the USGS) that can measure surface-water temperature (T), specific conductance (SC), dissolved oxygen (DO), pH, oxidation-reduction potential (ORP), and turbidity.
 Each site will have a precipitation gage and a data collection platform (DCP), which will be capable of near real-time data transmission by satellite telemetry.
-The data collected by the water-quality sensors will be calibrated periodically using standard methods as routinely practiced by the USGS, South Carolina Water Science Center.
+The data collected by the water-quality sensors will be calibrated periodically using standard methods as routinely practiced by the USGS, South Atlantic Water Science Center - South Carolina.
 Each site also will be equipped with an acoustic velocity meter (AVM; Sontek Argonaut-SW) that will measure surface-water velocity (figure 4).
 The AVM can combine water velocity measurements with the cross-sectional area of the channel at each site to calculate channel flows.

 Idealization of surface-water flow and level measurement envisioned with installation of the Sontek Argonaut at the 3 selected sampling sites.
 Two beams measure flow and one beam measures water level.